can87683/Machine-Learning/README.md

 # Train with 10,000 bars multi-timeframe multi-symbols free data from any MT5 demo/trade account

-Usage: Running as Python scripts is most efficient
+Usage: Running as Python scripts is most efficient.
+Use ai_predict_train.py to include all trainers scripts and run efficiently with a click

 # One Python Venv for all scripts with one heavy Pytorch setup
 Machine-Learning-Model-Trainers